POLITICAL PARTICIPATION AND THE “SANCTION OF THE VICTIM”

 The sanction of the victim takes many forms, on the individual level in our personal relationships, and in the social or public realm in our relationship with the State.
 In Rand’s Atlas Shrugged it primarily takes the form of unearned guilt and the need to acknowledge and show kindness towards our tormentors and those who would exploit us.
 Ultimately, the sanction of the victim is used by our exploiters as the weapon of our own destruction.
 The victim becomes an accessory to the crime.

-On the personal level, among countless situations, the sanction of the victim would apply to the beaten wife, the verbally abused husband, and the parents of mooching offspring that refuse to grow up and leave home.
+On the personal level, among countless situations, the sanction of the victim would apply to the beaten wife, the verbally abused husband, and the parents of mooching offspring that refuse to grow up and leave home (excluding the handicapped and emotionally disabled).
 An ever-growing percentage of our youth now choose to remain at home with their parents indefinitely.
 The parent-victims have been played like a violin by their offspring, conditioned to believe they are financially and emotionally helpless, incapable of surviving independently.
 The parents are terrified of the unbearable guilt they would carry if they were to send them packing.
 The parents’ acceptance and acquiescence constitute the sanction of the victim.
 Consequently, the parents become the victims of their own cowardice.

 The sanction of the victim in the public or political realm expresses itself in two principal forms: participation in popular democratic processes, including elections, and acknowledging, approving, and extending respect and kindness toward our political exploiters (i.e. elected officials, their many toadies, and the supportive media).